zilogfa/D69-Restful-Blog-Flask-SQLAlchmy-login/README.md

 This application includes basic security features such as hashed passwords and login management.
 Remember to use environment variables to keep your `SECRET_KEY` and database credentials secure.

 ## Credits

-Developed by Ali Jafarbeglou, this platform is a testament to the capabilities of modern web development with Flask and related technologies.
+- Backend Development by Ali Jafarbeglou.
+- Front-end templates sourced.
+- Flask and associated extensions are open-source projects, and credit goes to their respective contributors.
+- The SQLite database is a project of the [SQLite Consortium](https://www.sqlite.org/consortium.html).

+Special thanks to everyone who contributed to the development and testing of this blogging platform.

 For any inquiries or issues, please contact the developer.

 ```